Roger-luo/blog/source/_drafts/torch-source-code-analysis.md

 } THTensor;
 ```

 This is called **strided array**, un-like C-styled multi-dimensional array, we allocate the array on a contiguous memory and use **stride** to distinguish elements of different dimension.
 This is inherited from `numpy`.
 Apparently, it is quite fast when you trying to **broadcast** something to every elements of the tensor, since the memory address of each elements are contiguous.

+In the new backend, this is called `TensorImpl`, it is also a sub-class of `c10::intrusive_ptr_target`, which means this is reference counted.